thoughtbot/guides/product-management/trello/README.md

 use the working app and Trello boards to plan the upcoming week's iteration.
 The product manager runs the meeting like this:

-* Review the Product Roadmap board.
-The product manager shows the current state of the roadmap and provides insight into what these cards are and why they're a priority (the business case).
 * Review the Product Design board.
 Pull what we estimate to be an appropriate amount for this week into Next Up.
 * Re-sort the entire Next Up queue according to priority.
 Cards that were at the